-The Underrepresented in Medicine Residency Recruitment Program provides funding to support second look visits to IU School of Medicine by prospective residents from backgrounds that qualify as underrepresented in medicine: African Americans and Hispanics/Latinos.
+The Underrepresented in Medicine Residency and Fellowship Recruitment Program (Second Look) provides funding to support second look visits to IU School of Medicine by prospective residents and fellows from backgrounds that qualify as underrepresented in medicine: African American and Hispanic/Latinx.

 Departments interested in this program should rank submissions in order of preference.
 Requests are reviewed by at least two faculty members in Diversity Affairs.
 Notification of approvals and fund transfers occur within ten business days after submission of each request, and funds are distributed to the department through an interdepartmental funds transfer.

-Diversity Affairs provides a template letter for departments to use when inviting prospective residents to visit IU School of Medicine as part of the Underrepresented in Medicine Residency Recruitment Program.
+Diversity Affairs provides a template letter for departments to use when inviting prospective residents or fellows to visit IU School of Medicine as part of the Underrepresented in Medicine Residency and Fellowship Recruitment Program.
 This letter has been approved by IU School of Medicine legal counsel and Graduate Medical Education in compliance with ACGME.

 Use of Program Funds

 Funds provided by the Underrepresented in Medicine Residency and Fellowship Recruitment Program can be used for costs related to travel, housing, and hospitality (excluding alcohol) that are incurred as part of the visit to IU School of Medicine.